ngmitam/OptimizedGASDemo/docs/GAS_OVERVIEW.md

 AbilitySet->TakeFromAbilitySystem(ASC, AbilitySetHandle);
 ```

-#### Migration from Legacy Arrays
+#### Migration from Legacy Arrays - COMPLETED

-The old `GrantedAbilities` and `GrantedEffects` arrays in `UCombatPawnData` are now deprecated.
-Use `AbilitySets` instead:
+The old `GrantedAbilities` and `GrantedEffects` arrays in `UCombatPawnData` have been removed.
+The project now exclusively uses `AbilitySets`:

 1. Create a `UCombatAbilitySet` asset
 2. Add abilities and effects to the asset
 3. Reference the asset in `UCombatPawnData::AbilitySets`
-4. The system will automatically handle granting/removing with proper cleanup
+4. The system automatically handles granting/removing with proper cleanup

 ### Lyra Compliance Status